dwarvesf/playbook/engineering/git.md

 If you have published these changes to a public repo like GitHub, you will first need to change the secrets.
 Then follow the instructions to [remove sensitive data from a repository](https://help.github.com/en/articles/removing-sensitive-data-from-a-repository).
 This can be accomplished through the git filter-branch command or using the BFG Repo-Cleaner and both options are covered in the instructions.

+**Q: What if the client wants their own repository?**

+A: If a client has their own GitHub team and wishes to own the repository, there will be a fork of the project that should be used for all issues, pull requests, comments, etc.